feverarz/removie-back-end/README.md

 ### 🌐 Deployment

 ⚠️ This project is currently in active development.
 Core features are functional, but the codebase, documentation, and database tooling are still evolving.
-Contributions, feedback, and testing are welcome as the platform continues to grow.
+Contributions, feedback, and testing are welcome as the platform continues to grow.s.

 ---